eutro/composure/README.md

 # ![Composure](./project/assets/textures/title.svg)

-Compose your thoughts and functions.
-You'll be alright.
+_Compose your thoughts and functions.
+You'll be alright._

+Composure is a game about solving puzzles with functions built in point-free style: there are no variables, only combinators.

 ## Building